MrM3ARS/Burp-Mobil-CA/README.md

 ## Requirements
 - Rooted Android device with **Magisk** installed.
 - Burp Suite installed on your computer.
-- ADB (Android Debug Bridge) for transferring the certificate.
+- ADB (Android Debug Bridge) for transferring the module ZIP file.

 ## Installation